REALTOR® Code of Ethics

 Additional resources on the Code of Ethics provided by the National Association of REALTORS®.

 Members are required to complete a course on the REALTOR® Code of Ethics as a requirement of membership.
 Want to complete an online course?
 We offer 2 options to click on below: 1) The CE Shop logo and select either Course #C006 (Code of Ethics: "Good for your clients and your business") OR Course #C008 (Code of Ethics in Action: "Real-Life Applications.").
 There is a charge but these courses offer CEU credits.
-2) the Center for REALTOR® Development logo - you may select either "New Member" (new members taking the course for the first time) or "Existing Member".
+2) Successfully complete the National Association of REALTORS® online Triennial REALTOR® Code of Ethics Course - you may select either "New Member" (new members taking the course for the first time) or "Existing Member".
 There is no charge for these options and no CEU's offered.

 We are currently in the 6th triennial.
 Be ready by 12/31/21 with these in-person or online class options.